kbcasurf/bot_trader_app/README.md

 - Telegram notifications for trade events
 - User-friendly dashboard for configuration and monitoring
 - Containerized architecture using Docker
+- Infrastructure-as-Code with Terraform for OCI Free Tier deployment
+- Comprehensive security pipeline with SonarQube, Checkov, and OWASP ZAP

 ## Setup Instructions